microsoft/terminal/doc/cascadia/Cascading-Default-Settings.md

 where holding <kbd>Alt</kbd> while clicking on the button would open the `defaults.json` instead.

-We could additionally add a `ShortcutAction` (to be bound to a keyybinding) that would `openDefaultSettings`, and we could bind that to
+We could additionally add a `ShortcutAction` (to be bound to a keybinding) that would `openDefaultSettings`, and we could bind that to
 <kbd>ctrl</kbd>+<kbd>alt</kbd>+<kbd>\`</kbd>, similar to `openSettings` on
 <kbd>ctrl</kbd>+<kbd>\`</kbd>.